yshamin/tsf/examples/jaxrs-jms-http/README.txt

      will then start it.

-Deploying the service
+Starting the service
 ---------------------------------------
- * To the servlet container
+ * In the servlet container

     cd war; mvn jetty:run

- * To the OSGI container
+ * From within the Talend Service Factory OSGI container

     From the OSGi command line, run:
 	install mvn:com.talend.sf.examples.jaxrs-jms-http/jaxrs-jms-http-common/1.0